 Established in 1871, Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.

-Each year, nearly 11,000 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.
+Each year, more than 10,300 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.

 Enrollment (Fall 2015)